hibobmaster/ChatGPT-Next-Web/README.md

 ## QuanQuanChat (ChatGPT Next Web)

 QuanQuanChat (aka ChatGPT Next Web) is a privacy-first chat platform built with Next.js and React 19.
-It provides a modular interface for managing prompts, plugins, and provider lists so you can host a self‑service ChatGPT experience for the web.
+It provides a modular interface for managing prompts and provider lists so you can host a self‑service ChatGPT experience for the web.

 ## Features

 - Framework: Next.js 16+ with the App Router and React 19 powering a responsive UI plus built-in analytics, markdown rendering, and KaTeX support.
 - Prompt masks: `app/masks` defines reusable masks that are compiled into `public/masks.json` via `pnpm mask`, making it easy to keep localized prompt libraries in sync.
-- Plugins & prompts: Built-in registries under `public/plugins.json` and `public/prompts.json` let you ship curated prompt sets and OpenAPI-style tools out of the box.
+- Prompt registries: Built-in registry under `public/prompts.json` lets you ship curated prompt sets out of the box.
 - Provider & model control: Environment flags cover OpenAI plus DeepSeek and Google fallbacks, plus fine-grained defaults like `CUSTOM_MODELS`, `DEFAULT_MODEL`, and `VISION_MODELS`.
 - Security & access: Optional `CODE` gate, toggle-able GPT-4 access (`DISABLE_GPT4`), and optional hidden-key mode (`HIDE_USER_API_KEY`) let you control who interacts with the service.
 - Proxy-ready builds: Docker image and proxy scripts (`scripts/init-proxy.sh`, `proxychains.conf`) make it easy to run behind `PROXY_URL` or VPN tunnels.